schmidma/typst-workshop/README.md

 ## License

-This presentation is licensed under the MIT License.
+This presentation is marked with [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1).

 Additionally, I'd like to extend my thanks to the awesome Typst documentation, which served as inspiration for many of the explanations provided in this workshop.